lilianricaud/sequences_generatives/Permaculture_patterning.md

 ## Darren Doherty sequence for plans making

+From more permanent (difficult to change/affect) to less permanent (easier to affect/change)

 ### 1) Google Earth

 Google Earth photo data is getting better all of the time and it is a blessing to have it available.
 We use Google Earth Pro, NearMap & other services to obtain high quality images and then use ‘Grab’ or similar apps to take higher resolution screen shots and then use Photoshop’s ‘Photomerge‘ tools to assemble a very high quality mosaic as we have done in this case, making sure that each ‘Grab’ has sufficient overlap to allow the photo merge possible